Rodney Ackland: Theatre career

 The first staging of his large-cast drama, The Pink Room (or The Escapists), in Brighton and then at the Lyric Hammersmith in London on 18 June 1952, was largely financed by Terence Rattigan, who liked the play and believed it deserved a London production.
-The Pink Room was a tragi-comedy set in the summer of 1945 in a seedy London club (based on the French Club in Soho).
-It received a severe critical panning and after that, apart from one further play and an adaptation, it led to the playwright's more than 30-year virtual absence.
+The Pink Room was a tragicomedy set in the summer of 1945 in a seedy London club (based on the French Club in Soho).
+It received a severe critical panning, and after that, apart from one further play and an adaptation, it led to the playwright's more than 30-year virtual absence.
 According to its director, Frith Banbury, "When the play failed, Terry never wanted to see Rodney again."

 However, following the abolition of the Lord Chamberlain's play licensing in 1968, Ackland was able to rewrite aspects of this play, re-titling it Absolute Hell.
 It was performed in its new form in 1988 to considerable success at the Orange Tree Theatre, Richmond-upon-Thames, directed by Sam Walters and John Gardyne, and starring Polly Hemingway and David Rintoul.

 In 1991, it was adapted and directed for BBC 2 by Anthony Page, starring Dame Judi Dench.
 The play was revived by Page at the National Theatre in 1995, again with Dench in the leading role.
 In 2018, the National staged another revival, directed by Joe Hill-Gibbins and starring Kate Fleetwood.